 You may be surprised that white wines feature prominently in this section but white wine doesn’t have the tannins that clash with the saltiness of many cheeses.
 And if you have switched back to white after red, you may be surprised how white wine can cleanse the palate.

-My Christmas Red mixed case and white mixed case include several of the wines suggested in my Christmas food & wine blogposts.
-But if you want help putting together a mixed case of your own, please feel free to call me on 0333 772 0301 or email hello@wineswithattitude.co.uk.
-Did you know that 50% of my lovely customers prefer the direct approach and order by phone or email rather than via the website?
+My Christmas cases, the Red mixed case, the white mixed case and the premium wines mixed case include several of the wines suggested in my Christmas food & wine blog posts.
+But if you want help putting together a mixed case of your own, please feel free to email hello@wineswithattitude.co.uk